kamilkenny/EDA/README.md

 # meteor
 **High-frequency "Big Data" processing was done to uncover the trends and correlations essential for grid management.
 The analysis includes rolling demand trends, carbon intensity profiling, features engineering and a multivariate correlation study of generation sources and covariate secondary features.**

-# Critical Meteorological Data (1.
-All sky solar irradiance  (kW/m2) 2.
-Temperature in degree  3. precipitation in (mm)    4.
-Wind speed at 10 meters in m/s  5.
-Wind direction at 10 meters in degree ) QGIS was ingested using QGIS to improve modelling system performance.
+# Critical Meteorological Data
+1. All sky solar irradiance  (kW/m2)
+2. Temperature in degree
+3. precipitation in (mm)
+4. Wind speed at 10 meters in m/s
+5. Wind direction at 10 meters in degree ) **was ingested using QGIS to improve AI modelling system performance.**